IonutBajescu/currency/readme.md

 Currency is a currency exchanger written in PHP that aims for ease of use and completely independency of any frameworks or CMSs.

+Besides being fully unit-tested and well written, it also is one of the few libraries(if not the only) that uses the European Central Bank rates.
+This doesn't only mean that you get the conversion rates for free, it also means that you do not tie one of the core responsibilities of your application to a fragile third-party service.

 So far, it provides an out of the box service provider for Laravel.
-But besides that, the library is completely framework agnostic and it'll stay like this for the time being.
+But besides that, the library is completely framework agnostic and it'll stay like this for the foreseeable future.

 ## Starting out